Flora of Cantabria: Holm oak forests

-Within the colline level of the region, on the rocky limestone beds, and in general on carbonate rocks, a plant formation of major interest is developed, called Cantabrian holm oak forest.
-This type of forest is made up of Mediterranean species, among which the holm oak (Quercus ilex) dominates, accompanied by laurel (Laurus nobilis), strawberry tree (Arbutus unedo), buckthorns (Rhamnus alaternus), etc., all of them evergreen, intermingled with Atlantic species such as hazel (Corylus avellana), or hawthorn (Crataegus monogyna).
+Within the colline level of the region, on the rocky limestone beds, and in general on carbonate rocks, a plant formation of major interest is Cantabrian holm oak forest.
+This type of forest is made up of Mediterranean species, among which the holm oak (Quercus ilex) dominates, accompanied by laurel (Laurus nobilis), strawberry trees (Arbutus unedo), buckthorns (Rhamnus alaternus), etc., all of them evergreen, intermingled with Atlantic species such as hazel (Corylus avellana), or hawthorn (Crataegus monogyna).
 These holm oak forests, located outside their climatic optimum, need a substrate of a certain degree of aridity, so they take refuge in the limestone rocks due to their high permeability.
 The best holm oak forests are located in the Asón valley and in the Aras valley.
-In the coastal fringe, the holm oak forest of Monte Buciero in Santoña stands out especially.
+In the coastal fringe, the holm oak forest of Monte Buciero in Santoña stands out.
 Due to its extension, its location and its contact with the cliff formations, it is undoubtedly the holm oak forest of greatest scientific interest in the north of the peninsula.

-At the bottom of valleys of marked summer drought, such as those of Liébana, where the climatic characteristics are more Mediterranean, the holm oak (Quercus ilex ssp. rotundifolia) appears, typical of areas of low rainfall and that do not present a marked dependence on limestone rocks.
-The kermes oak groves appear in Valderredible, around Villaescusa de Ebro, and especially in Liébana.
+At the bottom of valleys of marked summer drought, such as those of Liébana, where the climatic characteristics are more Mediterranean, holm oak (Quercus ilex ssp. rotundifolia) appears, typical of areas of low rainfall, and do not present a marked dependence on limestone rocks.
+Kermes oak groves appear in Valderredible, around Villaescusa de Ebro, and especially in Liébana.
 The four valleys of Liébana have kermes oak groves that end up being the dominant vegetation at their confluence in Potes.
-Particularly noteworthy are those of Maredes and Valmeo, in the Cereceda Valley (Vega de Liébana) and those of Aniezo in Valdeprado (Pesaguero).
+Particularly noteworthy are Maredes and Valmeo, in the Cereceda Valley (Vega de Liébana), and Aniezo in Valdeprado (Pesaguero).